Skip to main content

 Faculty

-Janene Donarski, PhD, LP, LMSW, CCATP Related seminars and products
+Janene Donarski, PhD, LP, CCATP, ECDCS Related seminars and products

 Speaker Disclosures:

-Financial: Dr. Janene Donarski maintains a private practice.
-She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Dr. Janene Donarski maintains a private practice and has an employment relationship with GuideStar Eldercare.
+She is a paid consultant with Evergreen Certifications.
+Dr. Donarski receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Janene Donarski is a member of the American Psychological Association, the Michigan Psychological Association, the National Association of Social Workers, the American Counseling Association, and others.
 For a complete list, please contact info@pesi.com.